phetsims/decaf/README.md

 ## Deploy production
 run the script from the previous command, outputted after `SERVER SCRIPT TO PROMOTE DEV VERSION TO PRODUCTION VERSION`

 Share links with ?simulation=... query parameters.
-Look in the Java project .properties file to list the simulations